divonlan/genozip/docs/genocat.rst

    | See: :ref:`dvcf`
    |

+.. option:: --single-coord.
+Remove all DVCF-specific lines from the VCF header and remove the DVCF INFO annotations.
+This leave the file as a normal VCF file in single coordinates - either the Luft coordinates (when combined with ``--luft``) or Primary coordinates.

+   | See: :ref:`dvcf`
+   |

 .. option:: -y, --show-dvcf.
 For each variant show its coordinate system (Primary or Luft or Both) and its oStatus.
 May be used with or without --luft.

    | See: :ref:`dvcf`